vic-ma/howtodismantle.github.io/_posts/2025-07-07-Hub-FLows-I-Getting-started-and-learn-how-to-historize-MQTT-messages.md

 ![image](/assets/2025-07-07/050.png)

-When we switch to the "Lists" tab, we can find the autmatically generated Hub list where the data is stored.
-We see, that it was not necessary to create the list manually.
-It was generated autmatically.
-The screenshot shows, that the first two temperture values were already stored correctly.
+To view our temperature data, we click on the *Lists* tab.
+There, we can see the automatically generated list, along with all the data that has been uploaded to it so far.
+This shows how, with Hub Flows, we don't need to manually create lists to store our data in---the Hub Flow does that for us automatically.

 ![image](/assets/2025-07-07/060.png)